 -

-Fill in any holes you've made, and any you see.
-Hatchlings can easily get trapped in shallow holes in the sand.
+Hatchlings can get trapped in even shallow holes in the sand.
+Fill them in before you go. -

 Never touch wildlife: